 While comparison rates improve transparency, they have limitations:

-• Exclusion of conditional fees and some government charges means actual costs may be higher.
+- Exclusion of conditional fees and certain government charges may result in actual costs being higher.

-• Assumption of a fixed loan amount and term may not reflect individual borrowing patterns.
+- Assumption of a fixed loan amount (the set dollar figure borrowed) and term (the length of the loan in years) may not match individual borrowing patterns.

 Regulatory Framework and Compliance in Advertising Rates